Vietnam U21 women's volleyball team at the 2025 U21 Women's World Cup - Photo: VOLLEYBALL WORLD

 Medical and legal experts have pointed out many inconsistencies in the testing policy.
 Athlete Caster Semenya was forced to lower her testosterone to a level “lower than the average female athlete”.
 But is that really enough?

 Research shows that many non-hormonal factors such as arm length, heart and lung structure, and body shape have even greater effects than male hormones.
-And having high testosterone levels does not necessarily mean having a big advantage in the female game.
+And having high testosterone levels does not necessarily mean you will have a big advantage in the female game.

 The case of Maria Jose Martinez Patino (Spain) is a proof.
 She was disqualified in 1985 because of her XY chromosome, but did not have AIS (Androgen Insensitivity Syndrome).
 Patino was ruthlessly eliminated from sports competitions even though science later proved that this Spanish athlete did not benefit from testosterone.